Business Model Vs Business Plan: What’s The Difference

 A thorough plan may be necessary to obtain financing from lenders or investors.

-We also wrote about a few related subjects like accelerator vs incubator, startup funding stages, how to value a startup, IPO process, IPO lockup period, risk assessment matrix, business process modelling and business model innovation.
+We also wrote about a few related subjects like accelerator vs incubator, startup funding stages, how to value a startup, IPO process, IPO lockup period, risk assessment matrix, business process modeling, and business model innovation.